Sin is generally thought of as something bad. But exactly what is sin? How does the Bible define it? What is the Bible’s teaching about sin?

 Blessings for obedience

-A time is coming when Jesus Christ will break into history.
-He will return to rule the earth and to end moral confusion.
+A time is coming when Jesus Christ will return to rule the earth and end moral confusion.
 He will establish God’s law as the law of the world.
-All people will understand the law.
-They will know what sin is and what the consequences of lawlessness are.
-Nations will no longer sin but will enjoy moral and upright government, righteousness, peace and joy.
+All people will come to understand the law.
+They will learn what sin is and what the consequences of lawlessness are.
+Of course, people will still be people—there will be sin that must be forgiven.
+But they will be led by a moral and upright government and will experience righteousness, peace and joy.